 - Students will be allowed to remove their blazer in classrooms if they become too warm

 - In the interests of safety, students may remove their blazer in laboratories and workshops.
 Long hair must be tied back in laboratories and workshops, aprons must also be worn

 - Jewellery – students may wear a watch, one pair of small stud earrings and/or one small item of religious jewellery.
 Students may not wear any other decorative piercings to the face or body whilst in school

 - Make-up – students will be asked to remove excessive make-up, false nails and brightly coloured nail varnish.
 Nails should be of a sensible length and should be a clear, natural colour

 - Hair - no extreme colours or styles are permitted, and any hair accessories should be in keeping with formal wear

 The school will deal sensitively and discreetly with cases of financial hardship that may prevent a student being able to access school resources.
 We may not be in a position to consider cases where families are not entitled to Free School Meals.
-If you wish to pursue financial assistance for your child, please write to their Achievement Leader.
+If you wish to pursue financial assistance for your child, please write to their Head of Year/Pastoral Manager.